polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 # Phase 1 Guidelines

 The PIT presents you with Phase 1 and the initial set of 3 quests.
 Each quest will provide guidance for some exciting use-cases for the Polymer community.
 However, these quests truly are meant for guidance and are optional, Polymer welcomes innovation!

-If you have an exciting use-case, propose it in our forum, team up with fellow devs and get building.
+If you have an exciting use-case, propose it in our forum, team up with fellow devs and propose it over [here](https://github.com/polymerdevs/PIT-Phase-1/issues/16).

 ## Quests Overview